-Stronger nicotine dependence correlates with higher post-smoking weight gainAugust 21st, 2013 in Health /
+Stronger nicotine dependence correlates with higher post-smoking weight gainAugust 21, 2013 in Medicine & Health / Health

 Smokers with more severe nicotine dependence are more likely to gain weight when they try to quit, according to research published August 21 in the open access journal PLOS ONE by Koji Hasegawa and colleagues from Kyoto Medical Center, Japan.